 - Chicken wings – Provide the perfect vehicle for the sauce with the ideal meat-to-skin ratio for optimal flavor absorption

-- Frank’s Red Hot Sauce – Delivers the classic buffalo wing tangy base with consistent, reliable heat level
+- Frank’s Red Hot Sauce – Delivers the classic buffalo wing tangy base with a consistent, reliable heat level

 - Fresh jalapeño peppers – Adds a layer of fresh, vibrant heat and complexity beyond what hot sauce alone provides